Return of Investment (ROI)

 Workplace Wizards can help train owners, district managers, general managers, management staff and regular staff members.
 We have years of experience in training restaurant employees through creative training techniques that works.

-The new hire shadows the trainer for several hours during the slowest peak times normally, breakfast or lunch.
-Never train during heavy peak times, especially during the weekends.
-It is important that the new hire only observe the trainer serving the guest.
+New hires should shadow the trainer for several hours during the slowest peak times, normally breakfast or lunch.
+Never train during heavy peak times especially, during the weekends.
+For, example, the new server should on the first day of training shadow the trainer.
+The server will see what is expected by shadowing the trainer throughout the shift.

 Servers with experience and servers with no experience need to go through the same process.
 You need to validate that these servers know how to serve the customer per your standards and not theirs.
 Every restaurant has a base for serving, although each restaurant differs in style, policies and procedures.

-You need to make absolutely sure that each server whether they have experience or not to know what you expect from them, otherwise the consistency will be off and believe me the guest will notice that.
+You need to make absolutely sure that each server whether they have experience or don’t have experience understand what you expect from them otherwise the consistency will be off and believe me the guest and your bottom line will be affected.

 Questions and Answers